Luyitas/CoMusic/README.md

 # CoMusic
-A software application for multi-aspect personal music recommondation based on analysis of reviews
+A software application for multi-aspect personal music recommendation based on analysis of reviews

 Innovation trainning project of BUPT, 2020